Why Are Adoptions So Complicated In California?

 Depending on the child’s country of origin, the prospective adoptive parents may have to make more than one visit there to meet that nation’s legal requirements.
 Some countries will allow a child to be escorted to the adoptive parents’ home nation, so prospective adoptive parents are not always required to travel.
 Thanks to the Child Citizenship Act of 2000, U.S. citizenship is automatic for foreign-born children when at least one of the adoptive parents is already a U.S. citizen.

 In most cases, the adoption of an adult in the state of California requires no home study, and in most cases, the consent of neither birth parent is required.
 An adult adoption is simply the mutual private choice of the adults involved.
-In Southern California, adult adoptions can be handled – and explained in more detail – by an experienced Orange County family law attorney.
+In Southern California, adult adoptions can be handled – and explained in more detail – by an experienced Orange County adoption attorney.
 Families adopting an adult often need legal advice regarding matters like disability benefits and probate law.
 Adopting can be complicated in California, so it’s imperative for prospective parents to seek an adoption attorney’s counsel at the very beginning of the adoption process.